dillon-amaya/bottom_marine_heatwave/README.md

 **Section B** - Reading in GLORYS monthly mean data, calculating monthly anomalies, and organizing by LME.
 **Section C** - Decide whether or not to removing warming trend.
 **Section D** - Calculate seasonally evolving 90th percentile.
-**Section E** - Calculate average BMHW/SMHW intensity and duration for months above 90th percentile for each grid cell in each LME.
+**Section E** - Calculate avg.
+BMHW/SMHW int. and dur. for months above 90th percentile for each grid cell in each LME.
 **Section F** - Calculating how often SMHW/BMHW events co-occur (i.e., synchrony) in each LME.
-**Section G** - Calculating area-average BMHW/SMHW intensity and duration across all grid cells in given depth range.
+**Section G** - Calculating area-average BMHW/SMHW int. and dur. across all grid cells in given depth range.
 **Section H** - Calculating fraction of LME's area that is in BMHW/SMHW conditions as a function of time.
-**Section I** - Calculating area-average BWTA/SSTA in grid cells experiencing BMHW conditions as a function of time and LME.
+**Section I** - Calculating area-average BWTA/SSTA in BMHW grid cells as a function of time and LME.
 **Section J** - Creating figures.

 ## 4. Additional functions/data